-"Liquor advertisement" means an advertisement promoting liquor by product, brand or outlet where payment is made or received by any party but does not include sponsorship advertisements.
+TANDA Liquor advertisement" means an advertisement promoting liquor by product, Common brand or outlet where payment is made or received by any party but does not include sponsorship advertisements.

-Pursuant to that definition, the vineyard promotions on the CTV broadcast would have been liquor advertisements under the revised definition which would have breached the rules about allowable hours for the broadcast of such advertisements.
+Pursuant to that revised definition, the vineyard promotions on the CTV broadcast would appear to be liquor advertisements which would breach the rules about allowable hours for the broadcast of such advertisements.

 With reference to the promotion of the wine bar, CTV said that it had not been paid for but did not record whether some other kind of consideration had been made.
-If it had, as the promotion was set on the premises, it would have been included in the same exception which applied to vineyards.
-Had the wine bar not made any sort of payment, the Authority was unable to accept that the programme was "contrived" in contravention of standard 27(a).
+If it had, as the promotion was set on its premises, it would have been included in the same exception which applied to vineyards.
+As the wine bar had not made any sort of payment, the Authority was unable to accept that the programme was "contrived" in contravention of standard 27(a).
 In a programme designed to promote tourist activities, it was yet another feature displaying local facilities.

-In summary, the Authority concluded that those aspects of the programme, which were paid for by a specific vineyard and which promoted its product, were not "liquor advertising" as they were set on the vineyard's premises featured.
-That conclusion also Capplied to the wine bar advertisement should it have paid in some way for the feature and, if not, as it was not contrived it was not in breach of standard 27(a).
-The Authority would report that as the definition under which the ruling was made was replaced in April this year, it has not created a possible "loophole" or "floodgate" to the liquor advertising requirements.
+In summary, the Authority concluded that those aspects of the programme, which were paid for by a specific vineyard and which promoted its product, were not "liquor advertising" as they were set in the premises of an establishment licensed to sell wine.
+That conclusion also applied to the wine bar promotion should it have been paid for in some way and, if not, as the Authority accepted that it was not contrived, it was not in breach of standard 27(a).
+The Authority would report that as the definition under which the ruling was made was replaced in April this year, it has not created a possible "loophole" to the liquor advertising requirements.